-- 51. We currently operate two bulk supplies to Southern Water.
-One is a particularly small transfer at Rusper of 0.001Ml/d.
-The larger second transfer in Crawley commenced in July 2021 at 0.3 Ml/d and increased to 0.9 Ml/d in August 2022.
+- 51. In our draft plan we set out the bulk supplies and New Appointed Variations (NAVs) we had in place.
+This included two bulk supplies to Southern Water, as follows: - A small transfer at Rusper of 0.001Ml/d to support several properties during some operational works.
+This has since ceased in operation (during 2023). - A second transfer in Crawley which commenced in July 2021 at 0.3 Ml/d and increased to 0.9 Ml/d in August 2022.
 We do not currently expect the Crawley transfer to continue to be operational by the start of the new planning period although we are liaising with Southern Water concerning the requirement of a separate transfer volume.
 We detail this in Chapter 7. - 52.
-We currently have agreements to provide supplies to two NAVs within our supply boundary.
+We also detailed we provide supplies to two NAVs within our supply boundary.
 These are to existing or proposed housing developments.
 As these agreements commenced in 2021 and 2022 and our demand forecast for WRMP24 was originally developed in 2020, the demand from the NAV is assumed to be accounted for in our baseline demand forecast through our population growth forecasts.
 Future NAVs are unknown but are not considered to increase demand beyond the demand forecast.
 Future NAVs would be a reallocation of demand within the water balance, rather than new demand.
-Therefore, future NAVs are considered to be accounted for in the current demand forecast.
+Therefore, future NAVs are considered to be accounted for in the current demand forecast. - 53.
+Since providing our Statement of Response and further information to Defra, we have been requested to detail our bulk supplies and NAVs at their contractual volumes in our planning tables.
+We have therefore included all known arrangements as at the end of August 2024 in our planning tables for information.
+These can be viewed in Table 1 (with some additional information) and together in Table 3.